 - Powerful and accurate sound due to 45mm drivers

 It’s true that Sony’s MDR7506 might be one of their cheapest headphone sets, but that’s actually pretty great – you don’t have to pay a fortune for quality if you’re low on cash.

 These headphones come supplied with an oversized pair of cups which put up a high level of clamping pressure, but they’re thoroughly padded so they’re very comfortable to wear.
 Isolation is on point too, as the cups envelop the ears through and through.

 The MDR7506 cans pack 40mm drivers which perform excellent sonically.
 Another great thing about them is that they’re practically weightless, weighing only 8 ounces in total.

 As for the drawbacks, the bass here isn’t exemplary, and they’re not exactly durable per se as they’re made of relatively flimsy plastic materials.

-All things considered, these are budget cans are fairly valuable for the money.
-Though they do lack some lows, they have everything you could possible need in a studio.
+All things considered, these budget cans are fairly valuable for the money.
+Though they do lack some lows, they have everything you could possibly need in a studio.